geographika/getting-started-with-mapserver/workshop/content/docs/introduction/introduction.md

 5. **Advanced** topics.
 These are a collection of miscellaneous exercises that cover a wide range of MapServer functionality.
 Selected exercises will be chosen based on the needs to the workshop participants.
-MapServer has over 25 years of development and features so new topics will be added over time.
+MapServer has over 25 years of development and features, so new topics will be added over time.

 ## Workshop Outline